S-ayanide/MixCentro/README.md

 ## NOTE:
 This project is subject to change by the developer and is still in development

-## How to run this
+## To test this out
-Running this is as simple as it gets.
+Testing this is as simple as it gets.
 Follow this steps
 1. Open your terminal (NOTE: git bash preferred/ Terminal on VS Code)
 2. Navigate to the project folder where you have cloned this repo.
 3. Type the following command in the terminal
      ```
+     yarn add serve
-     npx serve
+     yarn serve
      ```
+4. Visit the localhost to see your PWA in action or visit [MixCentro on Netlify](http://mixcentro-netlify.com)

 ## Pull Request

 Pull Requests are welcome.
 Please follow these rules for the ease of understanding: